Iqra25703/E-commerce-Website/README.md

 # E-commerce-Website
 I developed the front end of a sleek shopping website, featuring a user-friendly design and intuitive navigation for a smooth shopping experience.
+This project showcases a front-end shopping website developed using HTML, CSS, and a touch of JavaScript.
+The site features a responsive design that adjusts seamlessly to various devices, ensuring a consistent and user-friendly experience.
+With a focus on modern aesthetics and intuitive navigation, the layout is crafted to be both visually appealing and functional.
+JavaScript is employed to add interactive elements, enhancing overall user engagement.
+To view the site, simply clone the repository and open 'index.html' in your web browser.
+Contributions and feedback are welcome.